Our city is extremely rich in gastronomic traditions, and Lisbon’s tascas offer the best authentic flavors at affordable prices.

-Tascas in Lisbon have to have traditional Portuguese cuisine, paper towels, tiles with proverbs, homemade pomace and individual portions that are enough for two or three people.
+Lisbon’s tascas must have traditional Portuguese cuisine, paper towels, tiles with proverbs, homemade pomace and individual portions that are enough for two or three people.

 Another important feature of these true gastronomic spaces is the price of each meal, which is usually very affordable for all wallets.
-We still know one or two places with prices below 8 euros.
+We still know of one or two places with prices below 8 euros.

 Table Of Contents